 The success of this program would not have been possible without the outstanding cooperation of all involved.

-If you have any questions, or would like some help inspecting your system, please contact City Hall at 989-288-3113 or E-Mail your request to: Steve Mince at email@example.com
+If you have any questions, or would like some help inspecting your system, please contact City Hall at 989-288-3113 or E-Mail your request to: Andrew Bisaha at firstname.lastname@example.org

 In addition to the Footing Drain Program, there have been over 50 sump pumps disconnected from the sanitary sewer system.
 Footing drains and sump pumps that are connected to the city's sanitary sewer system, are the main cause of such problems as: Basements flooding, system backups and plant overflows.
 They also cost our customers thousands of dollars every year, by having to pump and treat storm water unnecessarily.
 Sump pump discharges should be connected to the storm sewer system or discharged directly onto the ground outside your home.
 Footing drains should be connected to a sump crock and discharged to the storm sewer system or directly onto the ground.